-The following books can be used as a read-aloud or as research references.
-They can be used for preparation of the topic, as well as in conjunction of the owl unit.
-The visual aids are excellent for introduction and identification of owl adaptations.
+The following books can be used for preparation of the topic, as well as in conjunction with the Overboard for Owls unit plan.
+The visual aids are excellent for an introduction to and identification of owl adaptations.

 The book covers a range of information about owls.
 It is presented in a kid-friendly format, with vivid illustrations and charts.

 Classroom Tips: Copy the pages for use as a reference when students are writing the owl report.
 This is an outstanding book to use as an introduction to owl pellets.
 Copy the bone sorting chart for students to have as a reference when dissecting owl pellets.
 It includes great owl activities, such as making an edible owl pellet.

 Raptor!
 A Kid's Guide to Birds of Prey